stonea/creditCardCsvDataAggregator/README.md

 each bank you want to import data from.
 I'm uneasy doing this and would rather do everything locally so I wrote this script.

-Essentially, the intent is you go to your various banks’ websites and download your data, as CSV files, into your operating system's default download directory.
+Essentially, the intent is you go to your various banksâ€™ websites and download your data, as CSV files, into your operating system's default download directory.
 The script then processes those files, extracts whatever transactions haven't already been added to the database, then dumps those.

 Every bank formats the data in the CSV file differently so the script tries to infer the format.
-Currently it’s been configured to process CSV files dumped
+Currently itâ€™s been configured to process CSV files dumped
 from: Barclays, Capital One, Chase, BOA, as well as a local credit union I use.

 It also uses the filename to try and infer what credit card the CSV file refers to.
-Again, this is driven by a table that would have to be updated for any individual’s specific use case.
+Again, this is driven by a table that would have to be updated for any individualâ€™s specific use case.

---

 # Assumptions